WELCOME TO THE FOODTECH TRACK

-The Coller $100,000 Startup Competition is launching a new, standalone vertical, which is focused on the future of food, and specifically - on replacing animals in the human food supply chain.
+The Coller Startup Competition is launching a standalone vertical, which is focused on the future of food, and specifically - on replacing animals in the human food supply chain.

 If you’re a Food-Tech entrepreneur, this is your shot at securing a $100k investment!

-The Food Tech track will be open to any early stage ventures established and operating in Israel.
+The Food Tech track is open to any early stage ventures established and operating in Israel.

 The competition scope does NOT cover ventures which aide or facilitate the production of animals.
 This includes, but is not limited to:

 Probiotic treatments to replace antibiotics for farm animals